 4. Modify DNS Settings:

-You’ve learned how to change DNS server on PC by now.
-Additionally, for advanced users who prefer using command-line tools, you can modify DNS settings with PowerShell.
-This is highly efficient for managing infrastructure parameters at scale, comparable to running standard network administration routines:
+For advanced users who prefer using command-line tools, you can modify DNS settings with PowerShell.
+This is highly efficient for managing infrastructure parameters at scale:

 1. Open PowerShell: Right-click on the Windows button.
 Then, select "Windows Terminal (Admin)" if you're using Windows 11, or "Windows PowerShell (Admin)" if you prefer the older naming convention.